SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Introduction

-Extensive experiments conducted on four oriented object detection datasets in various data settings demonstrate the effectiveness of our methods.
-For example, as shown in Fig.~\ref{fig:intro1}(b), on the challenging large-scale DOTA-V1.5 (val set), we achieve 50.48, 57.44, and 61.51 mAP under 10\%, 20\%, and 30\% labeled data settings, significantly surpassing the state-of-the-art SSOD method~\cite{liu2023ambiguity} (using the same supervised baseline) by 2.92, 2.39, and 2.57 mAP, respectively.
-More importantly, it can still improve a 70.66 mAP strong supervised baseline trained using the full DOTA-V1.5 train-val set by +1.82 mAP, resulting in 72.48 mAP on the DOTA-V1.5 (test set) with single-scale training and testing.
-Moreover, we also achieve consistent improvement on the DOTA-V1.0, HRSC2016, and even nuScenes dataset (a representative multi-view oriented 3D object detection dataset).
+Extensive experiments conducted on six real-world oriented object detection datasets in various data settings demonstrate the effectiveness of our methods.
+For example, as shown in Fig.~\ref{fig:intro1}(b), on the challenging large-scale DOTA-V1.5 dataset (validation set), we achieve 50.48, 57.44, and 61.51 mAP under 10\%, 20\%, and 30\% labeled data settings, significantly surpassing the state-of-the-art SSOD method~\cite{shehzadi2024sparse} by 2.14, 2.18, 2.32 mAP, respectively.
+More importantly, it can still improve a 70.66 mAP strong supervised baseline trained using the full DOTA-V1.5 train-val set by +1.82 mAP, resulting in 72.48 mAP on the DOTA-V1.5 dataset (test set) with single-scale training and testing.
+We also achieve consistent improvement on the challenging DOTA-V2.0, DOTA-V1.0, HRSC2016, DIOR-R, and even the nuScenes dataset (a representative multi-view oriented 3D object detection dataset).

 In conclusion, this paper presents an early and solid exploration of semi-supervised learning for oriented object detection.
 By analyzing the distinct characteristics of oriented objects from general objects, we customize the key components to adapt the pseudo-labeling framework to this task.
 We hope this work will establish a robust foundation for the burgeoning field of semi-supervised oriented object detection and offer an effective benchmark.